-Whether you’re on the court practicing your crossover moves or taking on dribbling drills, having the best basketball knee pads can provide the type of protection you need against any potential knee injuries.
-Nowadays, knee pads are more popular than ever since they’ve been proven to work and are designed to minimize bruising, severe pain and discomfort, and the type of knee injuries that can come as a result of a tough practice or an intense game.
+Whether you’re on the court practicing your crossover moves or busy doing dribbling drills, having the best basketball knee pads can provide the type of protection you need against any potential knee injuries.
+Nowadays, knee pads are more popular than ever since they’ve been proven to work and are designed to minimize bruising, severe pain or discomfort, and the type of knee injuries that can come as a result of a tough practice or an intense game.
 Unlike braces, knee pads should allow you to run up and down the court, make that jump shot, or weave around player after player freely, without the pads restricting your movement.

 Since their rise in popularity, new models of knee pads have been flooding the market which can make it difficult to choose a pair that not only works, but a comfortable pair that can accommodate your playing style.
-Because of this, I have created an in-depth buyer’s guide that will discuss the different types of knee pads available, how they differ from standard knee sleeves and how some knee protection gear tends to share some of the same features.
+Because of this, I have created an in-depth, unbiased buyer’s guide that will discuss the different types of knee pads available, how they differ from standard knee sleeves and how some knee protection gear tends to share some of the same features.
 I’ve reviewed many of the top-selling models on the market and I’ve narrowed it down to the best six sets.

 These knee pads are not only thick and durable, but they’ll also provide the type of protection and comfort you need when you’re playing on the court.
 They’re also very flexible, so they won’t restrict how you move during a game.